What Is a Facelift?

 These side effects should subside as your healing process progresses.
 Most swelling is usually noted in the first 24 to 48 hours, and most bruising resolves within 2 weeks.
 Numbness, however, may take several months to resolve.

-What Type of Anesthesia is Necessary for a Facelift?
+What Type of Anesthesia is Used for a Facial Rejuvenation Surgery?

-How Long Am I Going to Have Bruising After My Facelift?
+How Long Am I Going to Have Bruising After Face Surgery?

 It varies from patient to patient, some within 7-14 days look great already with minimal to no bruising.
 In other patients (especially if they have high blood pressure or tendency to bruise easily) may take 2-3 weeks for some of the bruising to go away.